jleist64-droid/Python-Projects-and-Assignments/README.md

 # Python-Projects-and-Assignments
 A collection of Python projects and exercises focused on programming fundamentals and data structures.
 It was built through coursework and independent study in order to demonstrate hands-on experience and problem-solving skills.

-Table of Contents
+**Table of Contents:**

-Lab 1 - Python Basics
+- Lab 1 - Python Basics

-Lab 2 - List Operations and Inputs
+- Lab 2 - List Operations and Inputs

-Lab 3 - Interactive Ordering System
+- Lab 3 - Interactive Ordering System

-Lab 4 - Data Analysis | Dictionaries
+- Lab 4 - Data Analysis | Dictionaries

-Lab 5 - Functions and Loops
+- Lab 5 - Functions and Loops

-Practice With Conditionals
+- Practice With Conditionals

-Pricing Calculator
+- Pricing Calculator

-Python Fundamentals Practice
+- Python Fundamentals Practice

-Python Operators and Input Handling
+- Python Operators and Input Handling

-Project Descriptions
+- Project Descriptions

 Lab 1 - Python Basics

 Introduces Python syntax, variables, basic data types, and simple operations.